beeva-arturomartinez/beeva-best-practices/devops/git/README.md

 #### Undo changes

 ##### git checkout
-Get back to the specified state to the current the development line.
+Gets the specified state back to the current development line.

 ``` sh